 And listen, I’ve read and listened to lots of books and podcasts on productivity.
 This kind of spiritual talk is not out of the ordinary.
-Many productivity gurus promote out and out Buddhism, spiritualism, self-deifying pep-talks, and other overtly religious activities and philosophies as the necessary basis for their approach to productivity.
+Many productivity gurus promote out and out Buddhism, spiritualism, self-deifying pep talks, and other overtly religious activities and philosophies as the necessary basis for their approach to productivity.

 But why is this the case?
 Why do productivity books and lectures gotta get all religious on us?

 It’s simple: You cannot deal with topics so basic to the human soul like motivation, morality, or ultimate purpose without touching upon religion.
-These are themes are the core of human existence—these are religious themes.
-This is why, whether presented overtly or not, all productivity books have a theology, and this by necessity.
+These themes are the core of human existence—these are religious themes.
+This is why, whether presented overtly or not, all productivity books have a theology, and this is by necessity.

 Thus, we must approach worldly productivity methods with an ample helping of caution.
 We do not share the same religion or worldview as most of the authors of these books.
 Not by a longshot.